Edlavitch Jewish Community Center of Washington, D.C.: History

 In 1939, thanks to a gift from Washington Post owners Eugene and Agnes Meyer, a new wing was added to the center, to house a library and an expanded health club.
 The new facility included a squash court, and three handball courts—and a massage room that was staffed by Seventh-day Adventists, who observe Saturday as the Sabbath, similar to Jewish practice.

 Special events were held for military veterans, and no veteran was charged to participate in any center activity during or immediately after World War II.
 In 1942, a USO lounge was dedicated, open to both Jewish and non-Jewish veterans.
 Additionally, the Center hosted numerous programs in support of the U.S. war effort, including the 1943–44 "Program for Victory" that promoted the purchase of war bonds and war stamps.

-However, as a result of the 1968 race riots in D.C., the DC JCC closed.
-As many Jews in the city moved to the suburbs, a new JCC was established in Rockville, Maryland, opening on May 8, 1969.
+As many Jews in the city moved to the suburbs, the DCJCC closed and a new JCC was established in Rockville, Maryland, opening on May 8, 1969.
 It still exists as a thriving JCC, known as the "JCC of Greater Washington", and is located on a "campus" that now also houses the Hebrew Home of Greater Washington, the Jewish Social Service Agency (JSSA), The Jewish Federation of Greater Washington, and a number of Jewish senior citizen residences.
 There is also a Jewish Community Center between Annandale and Fairfax, Virginia.

 The JCC building was sold to the city, which turned it over to Federal City College, the forerunner of the University of the District of Columbia.
 The Jewish community Center became Building T-5.
 However, within the next 15 years, the college made the decision it no longer needed the building.
 The city considered using it as a site for a prison, or as a shelter for the homeless.
 However, "Then a strange thing happened.
 The District's single Jewish population soared."

 With this resurgence of Jews in the District, the Rockville JCC opened a downtown D.C. branch in 1979, and that branch "declared its independence in 1985.
 As the Jewish population in the District continued to grow, the Jewish community repurchased the original building in 1990.
 After extensive restoration, the JCC opened for the second time on January 12, 1997, with a display of photographs and artifacts that document the demise and rebirth of urban Jewish spaces in America, such as the JCC itself.

+In 2014, the JCC cancelled an invitation for The Shondes, a Brooklyn-based Jewish feminist punk rock band, after a band member questioned whether the State of Israel had a right to exist.
+In the same year, the JCC withdrew an invitation to David Harris-Gershon, who planned to speak about his wife's serious injury from a Palestinian terrorist's bomb in Jerusalem, following the discovery that Harris-Gershon had written blog posts supportive of the Boycott, Divestment and Sanctions movement.